Call Us

 Use your support network

 Your family, friends and fellowship peers all want you to get through any difficulties and stay clean, safe and sober - so let them help you.
 Stay in touch with people, either over the phone, over a video chat or face-to-face.
-Make a list of ten people you can call, including your sponsor; keep your list with you at all times and try to chat with at least one person a day.
+Make a list of 10 people you can call, including your sponsor.
+Keep your list with you at all times and try to chat with at least one person a day.

-Be selective of whom you accept invitations from - you’ll know which social groups are appropriate and which ones are not.
-If you have said ‘yes’ to something but then don’t feel up to it, it’s okay to say you can’t attend.
+Be selective of who you accept invitations from - you’ll know which social groups are appropriate and which ones aren't.
+If you've said ‘yes’ to something but then don’t feel up to it, it’s okay to say you can’t attend.
 Now you’re sober and are connecting with your gut instincts again, check in with yourself and your peers, and go with that feeling.

 Know your limits

-Especially around busy periods like Christmas, your ‘to-do list’ can become even longer and people seem to ask more of you, whether it’s shopping, decorating or cooking.
+Especially around busy periods like Christmas, your to-do list can become even longer and people seem to ask more of you, whether it’s shopping, decorating or cooking.
 Set realistic expectations for yourself and other people.
-Don’t be afraid to set healthy boundaries and again, say no if it’s for the best for your wellbeing.
+Don’t be afraid to set healthy boundaries and again, say no if it’s best for your wellbeing.

-If you do begin to feel overwhelmed, break the day into manageable sizes; an afternoon, an hour, or even five minutes.
-Whatever it takes to help you distress and remain in control.
+If you do begin to feel overwhelmed, break the day into manageable chunks - an afternoon, an hour, or even 5 minutes.
+Whatever it takes to help you de-stress and remain in control.

 Write out a daily gratitude list

-A quick tip to help sooth a stressful day - put things into perspective; count your blessings and be grateful for what you have.
+A quick tip to help soothe a stressful day is to put things into perspective - count your blessings and be grateful for what you have.
 Express thanks or simply hand out a compliment to someone you know.
 It all has a way of lifting others’ spirits, and your own in the process.

 If you’re hungry, get something to eat.
 If you’re angry, irritable or frustrated, reach out and talk to someone about it.
 If you’re lonely, attend a meeting or call a peer.
 If you’re tired, get a good night’s sleep.

-Any of the four pillars of H.A.L.T can lead to you taking actions you might later regret.
-If you feel any of these triggers coming on, lean on that support network and reduce your symptoms.
+Any of the four pillars of HALT can lead to you taking actions you might later regret.
+If you feel any of these triggers coming on, lean on your support network and reduce your symptoms.
 It’ll quickly nip any issues in the bud and before you know it, you’ll be right back on track.

 Stay away from social media